ricardodeazambuja/ricardodeazambuja.github.io/_posts/2017-01-29-easy-peasy_deep_learning.md

 print('Test score:', score[0])
 print('Test accuracy:', score[1])
 ```
-Using the Root Mean Square Propagation, the accuracy was basically random (accuracy 51.1520%).
+Using the Root Mean Square Propagation, our network was basically random (accuracy 51.1520%).
 Let's try another [optimizer](https://keras.io/optimizers/), the first one from Keras list: [Stochastic Dradient Descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent) (SDG).
 If you are using IPython, don't forget to recreate your model before you try to compile it again.

 ```python
 from keras.optimizers import SGD